dmbarbour/wikilon/docs/AboutABC.md

 Tokens have form `{foo}`, a short text wrapped in curly braces.
 Tokens enable symbolic extensions to ABC.
 Semantically, tokens are restricted by the normal rules for ABC: it must be possible to reduce every token to a primitive, purely functional `[abcd]` sequence.
 Tokens in ABC fall primarily into two groups:

-* tokens with *identity* semantics for performance, safety, debugging
+* tokens with *identity* semantics for performance, debugging
 * tokens with *linking* semantics for structured development

 Tokens with *identity* semantics include seals, gates, and annotations.
-These are described more thoroughly later in this document.
-Seals support lightweight types and controlled scope.
-Gates support active debugging - breakpoints, logging, etc..
-Annotations serve ad-hoc purpose but require explicit runtime support.
-Seals, gates, and annotations are discussed in later sections.
+Seals support lightweight symbolic types.
+Gates are used for active debugging.
+Annotations serve ad-hoc performance and safety purposes.
+These are described later in this document.

 ABC's favored linking model is [Awelon Object (AO)](AboutAO.md), which introduces tokens of the form `{%word}` binding to an implicit dictionary.
 During evaluation, the token is substituted for the word's definition when doing so enables evaluation to proceed.